-Note that this condition affects both kids and adults, but adults are more likely to have more such conditions often compared to kids.
+Note that this condition affects both kids and adults, but adults are more likely to have more such conditions than kids.

-The toenail can be treated either in the hospital are at the comfort of your home as long as one takes all the medications which will help to reduce and treats the condition.
+The toenail can be treated either in the hospital are at the comfort of your home as long as one takes all the medications, which will help reduce and treat the condition.

 Patients with diabetes or any other diseases will have a harder time dealing with an ingrown toenail.
 This is due to the poor blood circulation in their body.

-An ingrown toenail is responsible for pain, swelling, and infection which might lead to
+An ingrown toenail is responsible for pain, swelling, and infection, leading to